rabbitmq/rabbitmq-website/site/consumers.md

 Consumer concurrency is primarily a matter of client library implementation details and application configuration.
 With most client libraries (e.g. Java, .NET, Go, Erlang) deliveries are dispatched to a thread pool (or similar) that handles all asynchronous consumer operations.
 The pool usually has controllable degree of concurrency.
+Some frameworks, such as NServiceBus, allow [tuning of concurrency for specific scenarios](https://docs.particular.net/nservicebus/operations/tuning).

 Java and .NET clients guarantee that deliveries on a single channel will be dispatched in the same order there were received regardless of the degree of concurrency.
 Note that once dispatched, concurrent